Electromagnetic, gravitational wave, and static gravitational transmission through throat spacetimes: a constraint-wave asymmetry: Universality across throat shapes

 \subsection{Transmission on the reflected-Schwarzschild background}

 The DS wormhole~\cite{DamourSolodukhin2007} is constructed by taking the Schwarzschild exterior ($a>r_0$) and reflecting it across $a=r_0$ to create a second asymptotic region, replacing the would-be horizon with a throat (Fig.~\ref{fig:profiles}, right panel).
+As noted in Sec.~\ref{sec:DS_wormhole}, the geometry is horizonless and traversable only for deformation parameter $\lambda>0$; we compute at the $\lambda=0$ limit for convenience, where the results are representative of small $\lambda>0$ up to $\order(\lambda^2)$ corrections.
 In our proper-distance coordinate, the metric on each side is~\eqref{eq:DS} with \mbox{$a\ge r_0$}\emdash the two copies are joined at \mbox{$\sigma=0$} ($a=r_0$), giving \mbox{$\sigma\in(-\infty,+\infty)$}.
 The proper distance from the throat to areal radius~$a$ is

 The redshift factor is \mbox{$e^{2\alpha}=1-r_0/a(\sigma)$}, which vanishes at the throat.

 The EM effective potential in the tortoise coordinate $\sigma_*$ (with \mbox{$d\sigma_*=e^{-\alpha}d\sigma=(1-r_0/a)^{-1/2}\,d\sigma$}) is